Jordanpasstoors/Usecase_CMA/README.md

 ### Your Submission

-Once you have your list of 100 transactions, rank them from 0 to 99 (where 0 is the transaction most likely to be fraudulent), save this as a csv and upload it to the submission folder in this repo with the file name `team_<your-team-name>.csv`, you can see the example file there also if you are unsure about how it should be formatted.
+Once you have your list of 100 transactions, rank them from 0 to 99 (where 0 is the transaction most likely to be fraudulent (i.e. is the biggest anomaly)), save this as a csv with the file name `team_<your-team-name>.csv` and send it to a.biffin@vanlanschotkempen.com.
+You can see an example file in the `/submission/` folder if you are unsure about how it should be formatted.

 ### Useful libraries